What is a Research Paper Problem Statement?

 What Does a Problem Statement Include?

 A research paper problem statement includes key details that help define the focus and significance of the study.
-Here's what it typically covers:
+Here's what the problem statement should include:

-- Clearly outlines the specific issue or gap in knowledge being addressed.
+- Specific Problem – Clearly states the issue or gap in knowledge.

 How Do You Write a Good Problem Statement for a Research Project

-To answer this question, follow the steps below, and you’ll be able to pen down strong problem statements in no time.
+To answer this question, follow the step by step approach given below, and you’ll be able to pen down strong problem statements in no time.

-Start by explaining the details of the issue.
-Describe where and when the problem occurs and who it affects.
-Mention any previous efforts to solve the problem to give a complete picture.
+Start by providing background information.
+Explain where, when, and how the problem occurs and identify who it affects.
+Mention any previous attempts to address the issue and their outcomes to give a well-rounded picture.

 For Example:

 Clearly state why solving the problem is important.
-Explain what happens if the problem isn't addressed and who is most affected.
+Explain what happens if the problem isn't addressed and who is most affected (stakeholders).
 Connect your problem to broader issues or similar situations in different places.

 For Example:

-Define the main goal of your research (aim) and break it down into specific steps (objectives).
-These objectives guide your research and naturally lead to forming research questions.
+Define the main goal (aim) of your research and outline specific objectives.
+These objectives act as actionable steps that guide your investigation and naturally lead to research questions.

 For Example: